 Ketogenic diets are fairly simple in principle.
 Usually, when you are following one, you will aim to eat around 60-70% of your daily calories from fat, focusing on eating healthy fats and not unhealthy, processed, trans fats.
 Furthermore, 20-30% of your calories should come from protein, whilst no more than 50g of carbs should be consumed per day.

 Eating this way will place your body into a state known as ketosis.
 During this metabolic state, there are higher levels of ketones in your bloodstream.
 When this is the case, lipid energy metabolism is intact, meaning that your body will begin to break down stored fat in order to fuel your everyday activities, rather than using carbohydrates from your diet.

 On any diet, supplementation is not a necessity, but beneficial.
 The same can be said for a ketogenic diet.

-The reason for supplementing is often in order to maximise your intake of a certain macro/micronutrient if the diet requires you to eat a large quantity of it, or if it restricts certain foods, like carbohydrates, meaning you miss out on some key nutrients.
+The reason for supplementing is often to maximise your intake of certain macro/micronutrients, especially if the diet requires you to eat a large quantity of a specific nutrient, or if it restricts certain foods, like carbohydrates – meaning you miss out on some key nutrients.

 5 Keto-Friendly Supplements

 Omega-3 is an essential fatty acid which is found from dietary sources of oily fish such as mackerel, salmon and sardines.
 It cannot be synthesised in the body; therefore, it must be taken in through our diets.

 For many people, it is not possible to eat fish in such high quantities in order to receive the optimal levels of omega-3, as well as omega-6 and 9.
 Therefore, supplementing with omega-3 supplements such as fish oil is a great way to boost your intake.